 Operating Lease Obligations: A Lexicon subsidiary leases laboratory and office space in Hopewell, New Jersey under an agreement that expires in June 2013.
 The lease provides for two five-year renewal options at 95% of the fair market rent and includes escalating lease payments.
 Rent expense is recognized on a straight-line basis over the original lease term.
 Lexicon is the guarantor of the obligation of its subsidiary under this lease.
 The Company is required to maintain restricted investments to collateralize a standby letter of credit for this lease.
-The Company had \$0.4 million in restricted investments as collateral as of December 31, 2007 and 2006.
+The Company had \$0.4 million in restricted investments as collateral as of December 31, 2008 and 2007.
 Additionally, Lexicon leases certain equipment under operating leases.

-Rent expense for all operating leases was approximately \$2.5 million, \$2.4 million and \$2.4 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+Rent expense for all operating leases was approximately \$2.5 million, \$2.5 million and \$2.4 million for the years ended December 31, 2008, 2007 and 2006, respectively.
 The following table includes non-cancelable, escalating future lease payments for the facility in New Jersey:

-Ending the Year December 31
+For the Dec Year Ending ember 31

-, ousands)

-2008 \$ 2,425
+(In t housands)

-2009 2,475
+2009 \$ 2,516

-2010 2,475
+2010 2,518

-2011 2,551
+2011 2,555

-2012 2,605
+2012 2,609

-Thereafter 1,302
+2013 1,304

-Total \$ 13,833
+Total \$ 11,502

 Employment Agreements: Lexicon has entered into employment agreements with certain of its corporate officers.
 Under the agreements, each officer receives a base salary, subject to adjustment, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
 The employment agreements are at-will and contain non-competition agreements.
-The agreements also provide for a termination clause, which requires either a six or 12-month payment based on the officer's salary, in the event of termination.
+The agreements also provide for a termination clause, which requires either a six or 12-month payment based on the officer's salary and payment of a specified portion of the officer's bonus target for such year, in the event of termination.